anki-code/xonsh-cheatsheet/README.md

     Basically `ssh` return the remote terminal that should be unthredable and uncapturable.
     But if you use it for getting the data from remote host you would like to capture it.
+    You can modify the commands cache or use [unthreadable](https://github.com/xonsh/xonsh/issues/4214#issuecomment-830776107) alias.

     ```python
     __xonsh__.commands_cache.threadable_predictors['ssh'] = lambda *a, **kw: True